SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 ## Command options

-Just like with parsing, the behavior with commands can be customized.
-You can of course apply a `ParseOptionsAttribute` to the command class, but those options then apply only to that command, and options that are specific to subcommands are not available.
+Just like when you use `CommandLineParser` directly, parsing behavior can be customized.
+You can of course apply a `ParseOptionsAttribute` to the command class, but those options then apply only to that command, and there are a number of options specific to subcommands that can't be set that way.

 Instead, you can use the `CommandOptions` class, which you can pass to the command manager.
-For
-example:
+`CommandOptions` derives from `ParseOptions`, so all the normal parsing options are available, including several additional ones.

+Let's change our main method as follows:

 ```csharp
 var options = new CommandOptions()